-The Town formed an Architectural Design Review Board.
-The ADRB reviews new business developments as well as significant redevelopment projects, and offers advisory comments to the Planning and Zoning Commission.
-This approach seems to be successful in guiding development in a manner that is consistent with and sensitive to the historic nature or nearby areas.
+The Town formed Architectural Design Review Board.
+The ADRB reviews new business developments as well as significant redevelopment projects and offers advisory comments to the Planning and Zoning Commission.
+This approach seems to be successful in guiding development in a manner that is consistent with, and sensitive to, the historic nature of nearby areas.

-The Town also adopted Industrial Heritage Districts (IHRD) regulations to encourage preservation and adaptive re-use of historic mill structures.
-Master plans have since been approved for the redevelopment of historic several mill Although structures. economic conditions have delayed initiation of some projects, this approach is helping to reduce regulatory barriers and promote historic economic preservation, development and pollution mitigation.
+The Town also adopted Industrial Heritage Districts (IHRD) regulations encourage preservation and adaptive re-use of historic mill structures.
+Master plans have since been approved for the redevelopment of several historic structures.
+Although economic conditions have delayed initiation of some projects, this approach is helping to reduce regulatory barriers and promote historic preservation, economic development and pollution mitigation.